cgewecke/eth-gas-reporter/docs/codechecks.md

   - run: yarn codechecks
 ```

-- You're done!
+- You're done! :elephant:

+### Codechecks is in beta :wrench:

+Codechecks is new and some of its quirks are still being ironed out.
+If a report seems to be
+missing from the initial CI build of a pull request, you can re-run it from the CircleCI app or push
+in another commit and everything should work as expected.
+Additionally, CircleCI must be configured
+to run on commit/push (this is true by default and will only be an issue if you've
+turned those builds off to save resources.)

-### Diff Report
+### Diff Report Example

 This will be displayed in the `checks` tab of your GitHub pull request.
-You can also reach it
-by clicking on details link of your Gas Usage PR notification in the Github UI.
+Increases in gas usage
+relative to the PR's target branch are highlighted in red, decreases are highlighted in green.

 ```diff
 ......................|..................................|.............|............................·